security-notes/infobyte-faraday-wiki/Usage.md

 * [GTK GUI](#gtk-gui)
 * [Web UI](#web-ui)

+***
 ### Web UI

 In order to access the Web UI point your browser to: `http://[FARADY-SERVER]:PORT/_ui/`

-The current URL address is displayed on console log information
+The current URL address is displayed on console log information:

 ![](https://raw.github.com/wiki/infobyte/faraday/images/Console_GUIWeb_Highlight.png)

-You can also go directly there from GTK clicking on this icon:
+You can also go to the Web UI directly from Faraday GTK by clicking on this icon:

 ![](https://raw.github.com/wiki/infobyte/faraday/images/Visualize-icon.png)